facebookresearch/home-robot/docs/calibration.md

 *urdf*: Unified Robot Description Format.
 Basically, an XML file that describes a robot's geometry.
 Check out the [ROS documentation](https://docs.ros.org/en/foxy/Tutorials/Intermediate/URDF/URDF-Main.html) for some details if you are curious.

 *Calibration*: your robot's geometry may vary slightly from ours; while we provide a calibrated URDF together with [our habitat models](https://github.com/cpaxton/hab_stretch), it may not work for you.
+Calibration will come up with a new URDF, which uniquely represents your robot.
+See the [Hello Robot instructions](https://github.com/hello-robot/stretch_ros/tree/master/stretch_calibration) for some examples of good and bad calibrations.

 *DexWrist*: The particular wrist for stretch we use in HomeRobot; it adds two extra degrees of freedom.